-Note: IWSVA supports the Guest Policy only with Captive Portal and LDAP enabled.
+Note: IWSVA supports the Guest Policy only with Captive Portal and LDAP enabled, or guest port enabled in Deploy Forward proxy mode.

 Default Global and Guest Policies

 IWSVA has default global and guest policies for the following activities: HTTPS decryption, Advanced Threat Protection, Applets and Active X, URL Filtering, and HTTP Inspection.
 Application Control has a default global policy.